awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-working-endpoints.md

 ## Export Client Configuration<a name="cvpn-working-endpoint-export"></a>

 The Client VPN endpoint configuration file is the file clients use to establish a VPN connection with the Client VPN endpoint\.
 You must download this file and distribute it to all clients who need access to the VPN\.

+ If you chose to use Mutual Authentication when you created the client vpn endpoint, then you need to add the client certificate and the client private key \(by using the <cert></cert> tag and the <key></key tag\)\) to the \.ovpm configuration file that you downloaded\.
+After you add the information, you can import the \.ovpn file into the OpenVPN client software\.

 You can export the client configuration using the console or the AWS CLI\.